The Minifon P 55

 for audio signals (voice),

-developed and built by Protona GmbH in Hamburg (Germany).
+developed and built in 1955 by Protona GmbH in Hamburg (Germany),

-and recorded sound on a very thin wire.
+and recorded its sound on a very thin metal wire.

 The image on the right shows the controls of the P-55, which is